Logging system in Magento 2

 3. var/log/system.log – information from other logging levels is saved there.

-Sometimes we need to save the logs information to some other file, different from the default one.
-So, for that we can define a new virtual type to extend the Magento\Framework\Logger\Monolog and rewrite the default “debug” handler by a new one.
+Sometimes, you will need to save logs information in some other file, different from the default one.
+In that case, you need to define a new virtual type to extend the Magento\Framework\Logger\Monolog and rewrite the default “debug” handler by a new one.
 Those steps are described below:

 <virtualType name="Atwix\CustomLogger\Logger\Custom" type="Magento\Framework\Logger\Monolog">